findkit/findkit/packages/docs/docs/ui/patterns/embedding/content-overlay.md

 ## Considerations

-The considerations are the same as with [Modal Offset Pattern](modal-offset#considerations): Close button, focus trapping, fetch status etc. But also you should check that the modal is resized correctly when the page content or search results do not fill the viewport 100%.
+The considerations are the same as with the [Offset Modal Pattern](offset#considerations): Close button, focus trapping, fetch status etc. But also you should check that the modal is resized correctly when the page content or search results do not fill the viewport 100%.